Non-small cell lung cancerLung cancer - non-small cell; NSCLC

-- Common chemotherapy drugs used include: platinum (cisplatin or carboplatin) and paclitaxel, gemcitabine, docetaxel, vinorelbine, protein-bound paclitaxel, and pemetrexed.
+- Common chemotherapy drugs used include: platinum (cisplatin or carboplatin) and paclitaxel (Taxol, Onxal), gemcitabine (Gemzar), docetaxel (Docefrez), vinorelbine (Navelbine), protein-bound paclitaxel (Abraxane), and pemetrexed (Alimta).

 - Response to any drug used is monitored, with changes to other drugs as indicated.

-- Some people are candidates for ongoing mMaintenance chemotherapy after the initial more intensive treatments.
+- Some people are candidates for ongoing maintenance chemotherapy after the initial more intensive treatments.

-Examples of nNewer biologic drugs that have been developed for treating lung cancer include:
+Examples of newer biologic drugs that have been developed for treating lung cancer include:

-- Customized treatments based on genetic or protein markers on the tumor include drugs such as: gefitinib, erlotinib, or afatinib for people with EGFR mutations and crizotinib for EML4-ALK translocated NSCLC.
+- Customized treatments based on genetic or protein markers on the tumor include drugs such as: gefitinib (Iressa), erlotinib (Tarceva), or afatinib (Gilotrif) for people with EGFR mutations and crizotinib (Xalkori) for EML4-ALK translocated NSCLC.